 About the Japanese Spitz

 The Japanese Spitz is an intelligent dog that is devoted and extremely affectionate.
+The breed requires good socialisation in the 1st year to ensure a confident dog.

 Small to Medium